 We have whole school approaches in Literacy to ensure consistency in teaching practice and to ensure every child receives high-quality instruction.

-This year we are focusing on explicit instruction and have engaged in a learning project with the Australian Education Research Organization (AERO).
+In 2025, we are continuing to focus on explicit instruction and engage in a learning project with the Australian Education Research Organization (AERO).

-This project has a specific focus on the area of numeracy.
-The benefit of being selected for this partnership, is there is a consistent approach to teaching numeracy across the year levels.
+This project had a specific focus on the area of numeracy.
+The benefit of being selected for this partnership, was there is a consistent approach to teaching numeracy across the year levels.

 The benefit of this approach is your child is focused and engaged in learning.